-1. Set the parking brake, shift the automatic transmission into PARK and turn the ignition to LOCK.

-2. Turn off the heater, radio, and all unnecessary electrical accessories.

-3. If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, set the parking brake and make sure the ignition is OFF.
+- 1. Set the parking brake, shift the automatic transmission into PARK (manual transmission in NEUTRAL) and turn the ignition to LOCK. - 2.
+Turn off the heater, radio, and all unnecessary electrical accessories. - 3.
+If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, set the parking brake and make sure the ignition is OFF.